JackPotat0/jackpotat0.github.io/docs/game.md

 </details>
 <details>
   <summary>Byakuya</summary>

-  Actually an interesting character with defining strengths, weakness and little growth.
+  Actually an interesting character with distinctive strength, weakness and little growth.
 All in the hangouts though.
 Serves as an insert point for slightly smarter players.
 </details>
 <details>
   <summary>Chihiro</summary>